 The maximum allowable summer compensation that can be charged to externally-funded sponsored program projects is 41.67% of a 9-month faculty member’s salary.
 This policy applies to faculty holding 9-month appointments and is effective starting Summer 2011.
 Faculty with any other type of appointment should contact the Sponsored Programs and Research Services (OSPR) for assistance.
 Please be informed the 41.67% maximum may be reduced due to constraints imposed by either: 1) a specific sponsor, 2) a specific program, or 3) the specific terms and conditions of a particular award.

 Post-Award (Summer Contract Process)

-- The faculty member will complete a Faculty Summer Salary Worksheet (SSW) and submit to OSPR along with the other customary proposal materials.
+- The faculty member will complete a Faculty Summer Salary Worksheet (SSW) and submit to SPRS along with the other customary proposal materials.

 In the SSW:

 - Enter the individualís salary in Cell A.

 - Enter the individualís effort in Cell B. The Summer Salary in dollars will calculate automatically.